 The Daily Bell is an indispensable source of news and information for those seeking to curtail the power of the welfare-warfare state.

 Editorial By Anthony Wile

-We commented on this in this past week, in "Kony 2012 Debunking Shows How Far Alternative Media Has Come."
+We commented on this in this past week, in an article about the "Kony 2012" video debunking.
 But we wrote that article before the spectacular implosion of the "artistic creator" of the video, who apparently had a nervous breakdown due to the reception of the video and was sent to a psychiatric facility.

 I am not one to rejoice at this sort of thing.
 In fact, it is a personal and familial tragedy for the person involved, obviously.
 On the other hand, the video itself was fairly despicable, in my view, and obviously and evidently the intention was to create a power elite meme.